Post

 Daily Workflow

-Making Changes on Your Machine
+Making Changes on the Local Machine

 1. Edit files directly in $HOME: